raafay-s/Electric-Vehicle-Adoption-Market-Trends-Analysis/README.md

     * This suggests that factors have a much stronger influence than education level alone.
     * In other words, higher education is not a reliable standalone predictor of EV market growth across states.

 These findings reflect a very narrow portion of the full report.
-To explore all visuals, you can download and open the complete [Power BI file](https://github.com/raafay-s/Electric-Vehicle-Adoption-Market-Trends-Analysis/blob/main/EV%20Adoption%20Overview%20%26%20Market%20Trends%20Analysis.pbix) to access the full dashboard experience.
+To explore all visuals, you can download and open the complete [Power BI file](https://github.com/raafay-s/Electric-Vehicle-Adoption-Market-Trends-Analysis/blob/main/EV%20Adoption%20Overview%20%26%20Market%20Trends%20Analysis.pbix) to access the full dashboard experience!

 ## Limitations & Challenges
 Despite the comprehensive nature of this project, several limitations and challenges were encountered: